-Planned Actual 2015/2016 The provision of funding and advice for community initiatives and community organisations to enable them to achieve their objectives.
+PLANNED ACTUAL 2015/2016 The provision of funding and advice for community initiatives and community organisations to enable them to achieve their objectives.
 Grants are predominately for 'not for profit' community and voluntary groups working for the benefit of Tasman District communities.
-Community Grants are provided through three avenues: Community Grants (previously Grants from Rates), Tasman Creative Communities, and?? we administer on behalf of Sport NZ Rural Travel Fund.
-Community engagement - where we provide information to our community and seek their views on Council's proposals.
-There is an increasing focus on engagement with Tasman residents led by our Significance And Engagement Policy.
-In response to this policy we have increased our focus on three primary areas: • pre-engagement of specific proposals to gauge the level of interest, forming of a draft position and measuring the level of interest and information required for our community to engage; • taking more processes online; and • revisiting our standard consultation processes with a view to engaging with our communities under the theme of 'on their turf, in their time and on their terms'.
+Community Grants are provided through three avenues: Community Grants (previously Grants from Rates), Tasman Creative Communities grants, and the Rural Travel grants we administer on behalf of Sport NZ Rural Travel Fund.